kaidez/kaidez.com/_drafts/2014-12-01-load-data-attribute-click.md

 Proper Naming of Data Attributes (<a href="http://codepen.io/kaidez/pen/WbvEab" target="blank">See the CodePen Demo</a>)
 ---------------------
-Here's one of the quirks of data attribiutes...
+Here's one of the quirks of data attributes...

-As just mentioned, `teamInfo.dataset.team` is a direct reference to the `data-team` attribute....that makes sense.
+As just mentioned, `teamInfo.dataset.team` is a direct reference to the `data-team` attribute...that makes sense.
+It's also the same thing with the manager information: `teamInfo.dataset.manager` is a direct reference to the `data-manager` attribute.

 But you may have noticed that for the `data-home-pitch` attribute, the syntax is different:
 {% prism javascript %}
 homePitch.innerHTML = teamInfo.dataset.homePitch;
 {% endprism %}

-The JS reference to the data attribute value can't be `teamInfo.dataset.home-pitch` and the HTML reference can't be `data-homePitch`.
+It needs to be this way: the JS reference to the data attribute value can't be `teamInfo.dataset.home-pitch` and the HTML reference can't be `data-homePitch`.
 This is the result of an HTML5 thing, the result of how browsers are converting strings inside data attributes.

 The HTML for this section's CodePen has a `data-homePitch` attribute.
 Click on the "Load Chelsea FC Info" link and notice that the pitch content loads in as `undefined` instead of the expected "Stanford Bridge".

 Adjust the code so it says `data-home-pitch` and it will work fine.
 But from there, go to the JavaScript and change `teamInfo.dataset.homePitch` to `teamInfo.dataset.home-pitch`...you'll get a Reference error saying "pitch is not defined".

 This is part of the conversion that the browser's doing behind the scenes.
-In order for things to work properly, it does a camelcase converion of `home-pitch` to `homePitch`.
+In order for things to work properly, it does a camelcase conversion of `home-pitch` to `homePitch`.

-As a result of this, I suggest following two rules:

-  1. No camelcase names in your data attributes in your HTML and no dash-separated words for the `dataset` properties.
-  2. Keep your data attributes and `dataset` properties at a two-word minimum.  `data-home-pitch` and `teamInfo.dataset.homePitch` are fine...`data-home-pitch-address` and `teamInfo.dataset.homePitchAddress` may work, but are too verbose.
+As a result of this, I suggest keeping your data attributes and `dataset` properties at a two-word minimum.  `data-home-pitch` and `teamInfo.dataset.homePitch` are fine...`data-home-pitch-address` and `teamInfo.dataset.homePitchAddress` may work, but are too verbose.

 Store the data attributes in a link instead (<a href="http://codepen.io/kaidez/pen/dPoexg" target="blank">See the CodePen Demo</a>)